InfrastructureAsCode-ch/nornir_conditional_runner/README.md

 - If conditional_group_key is provided but no conditional groups are defined in the host data, the runner will warn you and default to using the host groups as conditional groups.
 - If no group_limits are specified for a group, the runner will default to using the global num_workers value as the limit.
 - If neither group_limits nor a conditional_group_key are provided, the runner will fall back to using the host groups as conditional groups, with the default limits set to the global num_workers.
-This behavior thean basically mirrors that of the default threaded Nornir runner.
+This behavior then basically mirrors that of the default threaded Nornir runner.
 - Invalid group limits (i.e., non-positive integers) will result in a ValueError.

 ## Contributing